tbaghfalaki/TSJM/Exam3.md

 If we consider n.chains1 or n.chains2 > 1, the values of the Gelman-Rubin criteria are also provided, which helps in checking the convergence of the MCMC.

 So far, only the first stage has been completed.
-The second stage of our approach will be conducted using the following code, leveraging the outputs from TSC0:
+The second stage of our approach will be conducted using the following code, leveraging the outputs from TSC0 by running a proportional hazards model with time-dependent covariates:

 ```
 # Merge survival data for modeling